MRHER: Model-based Relay Hindsight Experience Replay for Sequential Object Manipulation Tasks with Sparse Rewards

 \subsection{Benchmark Results}

-Figure \ref{fig:3} shows the average test success rates of all algorithms in the four benchmark environments.
-RoMo-HER uses the best hyperparameters in all four environments, and RoMo-RHER uses the same hyperparameter settings as RoMo-HER.
-As shown in Figure \ref{fig:3}, RoMo-HER performs significantly better than DDPG and HER in most environments, and its performance is close to HER in FetchSlide-v1.
-However, MHER only performs well in FetchReach-v1 where the dynamics model can be fully fitted, and it cannot be effectively trained in environments involving blocks.

-As illustrated in Figure \ref{fig:3}, RoMo-RHER achieves comparable sample efficiency to RHER and outperforms MHER in FetchReach-v1.
-Table \ref{table:1} shows that RoMo-RHER demonstrates superior sample efficiency to RHER in FetchPush-v1 and FetchPickandPlace-v1, leading by 25\% and 26\%, respectively.
-In the most benchmark environments, while RHER exhibits the highest sample efficiency to date, RoMo-RHER achieves even higher sample efficiency than RHER.
-However, RoMo-RHER's performance is unsatisfactory in FetchSlide-v1.
+We present the benchmark results of MRHER and baselines in various environments.
+In MRHER, the step of interaction with the models $m$ is set as 3.
+Fig.\ref{fig:3} shows the average test success rates of all algorithms in four benchmark environments.
+The results demonstrate that MRHER outperforms other algorithms by a significant margin.
+Additionally, Table \ref{table:1} provides additional details regarding the sample efficiency of these algorithms in FetchPush-v1 and FetchPickandPlace-v1.
+Table \ref{table:1} shows that MRHER demonstrates superior sample efficiency to RHER in FetchPush-v1 and FetchPickandPlace-v1, leading by 13.79\% and 14.29\%, respectively.
+And the sample efficiency of MRHER is better than that of IHER, which is also a model-based RL algorithm.
+The results also demonstrate that DDPG and HER learn slowly in all benchmark environments and MHER cannot be effectively trained in most object-manipulation environments.

-Figure \ref{fig:4} illustrates the impact of model-based interaction steps $n$ and starting state selection strategy on the performance of RoMo-HER.
-In all experiments, HER is used as the baseline algorithm with the $futrue$ strategy.
-Different model-based interaction steps $n$ and starting state selection strategies may lead to significant changes in RoMo-HER's performance, some of which may perform worse.
-Increasing the model-based interaction steps $n$ allows the agent to interact more with the model and obtain more information.
+Fig.\ref{fig:4} illustrates the impact of model-based interaction steps $n$ on the performance of MRHER.
+Different model-based interaction steps $n$ may lead to significant changes in the performance of MRHER, some of which may perform worse.
+Increasing the model-based interaction steps $n$ allows the agent to interact more with the models and obtain more information.
 However, too many interaction steps $n$ can result in more accumulated errors and ineffective goals.
-Figure \ref{fig:4} reveals that the optimal performance is achieved when using 5, 7, 1, and 7 interaction steps in FetchReach-v1, FetchPush-v1, FetchPickandPlace-v1, and FetchSlide-v1, respectively.
-The choice of starting state is also important, as different strategies significantly affect RoMo-HER's performance across different environments.
-In FetchReach-v1, FetchPush-v1, and FetchSlide-v1, RoMo-HER performs the best with the $episode$ strategy, whereas in FetchPickandPlace-v1, RoMo-HER achieves optimal performance with the $futrue$ strategy.
+Fig.\ref{fig:4} reveals that the optimal performance of MRHER is achieved when using 3 interaction steps in FetchPickandPlace-v1 and Drawer-v1.